 It’s undeniable: Prague is a stunningly beautiful city.
 You can walk down any street and marvel at the detail in the building designs and the incredible historical architecture.
 Its cobblestone streets and sky-high spires will take your breath away, to be sure.
 But did you know that Prague was also recently named the world’s greenest urban space?
 That’s right, there is a plethora of beautiful parks in Prague to choose from if you’re looking to escape city life and step into nature for a bit.

 With summer approaching fast, the flowers are blooming and the trees are as green as ever.
 And the best part is that there are so many parks and gardens in Prague that you’ll stumble upon while you’re just wandering through the city – they’re hard to miss!

-Before you set out to explore the best green spaces in Prague, here are some other awesome articles to help you get the most out of your visit to this great city:
+Before you set out to explore the best parks in Prague, here are some other awesome articles to help you get the most out of your visit to this great city:

 - Stay in the neighborhood and accommodation that’s right for you and your budget with our guide on Where to Stay in Prague!

 - Start off on the right foot with our guide to Old Town Prague and see all the best sites it has to offer!

 - Don’t miss out on the city’s best artwork, check out our guide to the best museums in Prague!

 - After the sun goes down check out Prague’s nightlife with our guide!

 - Get your head straight after a big night out at one of the best cafes in Prague!